Compare Loan Offers

 SCHUFA is Germany's credit reporting agency.
 Every bank checks your SCHUFA record when you apply for a loan.
 If you recently moved to Germany, you likely have no SCHUFA history at all.
 This is called a "thin file" and it can complicate your loan application, even though it does not mean you have bad credit.

-Since March 2026, SCHUFA uses a new scoring model called NextGen Score 1.0 with 12 transparent criteria.
-For a detailed breakdown of how this new system works, including the exact point values for each criterion, read our SCHUFA Reform 2026 guide.
+Since SCHUFA rolled out its NextGen Score in 2024-2025, the scoring uses 12 transparent criteria instead of the older opaque model.
+For a detailed breakdown of how this new system works, including the criteria and how each one is weighted, read our SCHUFA Reform 2026 guide.

 Building Your SCHUFA Score as a Blue Card Holder